Nolte Gateway Center, third floor

 Grade Point Averages.
 All grade point benchmarks in the scholarship descriptions are based on a 4.0 scale.

 Activities Scholarships.
 Coaches or sponsors select scholarship awardees and stipulate award amounts for the following activities.
-All scholarships are subject to the scholarship guidelines including maintenance of eligibility and prescribed participation level.
+Scholarships are subject to the scholarship guidelines including maintenance of eligibility and prescribed participation level.
 Scholarships are not guaranteed to be awarded again.
 Reapplication is permitted.

 Academic Scholarships.
 Scholarships are awarded through a nomination or application process for the following academic areas.
-All scholarships are subject to the scholarship guidelines including maintenance of eligibility and prescribed participation level.
-The award amounts vary depending on GPA and credits enrolled.
+Scholarships are subject to the scholarship guidelines including maintenance of eligibility and prescribed participation level.
+The award amounts vary depending on GPA and the number of credits in which the student is enrolled.
 Scholarships are not guaranteed to be awarded again.
 Reapplication is permitted.